karalabe/tinygeth/README.md

 - Remove all the go-ethereum utility commands.
 - Rename main binary to `tinygeth` to avoid clashes.
 - Relink `rlp` to be a dependency from upstream.
+- Relink `log` to be a dependency from upstream.

 ## Commit history